hollowdll/hakjdb/README.md

 Data is stored at keys of different types.
 You can store data ranging from basic string values to large objects.

-Instances are easily configurable with environment variables and a simple JSON file.
+Instances are easily configurable with environment variables and a simple YAML file.

 Components:
 - `kvdbserver` - The server process